steelpuxnastik/SHINSANWASWITCH/README.md

 - PCB: 1x `shinsanwaswitch_PCB` **1mm thickness** (KiCad 5.99+ (5.99.0-11737-gca42f31bb5), release build required for exporting Gerber files or take Gerber files archive in `Gerber/shinsanwaswitch.zip`)
   - C1: Generic 0.1uF through hole ceramic capacitor.
-  - C2: *not necessary, but recommended* 47uF 6.3v electrolitic capacitor on the power line input (there is no separated place on board for it's installing, so can be soldered directly to `S5B-PH-K-S` +5v and GND pins holes, especially for this holes were enlarged to fit two wires.
-Make sure that wires of capacitor do not contacts other pins, for reliability, wires of capasitor better to isolate with heat shrinkage)
+  - C2: *not necessary, but recommended* 47uF 6.3v electrolitic capacitor on the power line input (read [some nuances of board assembly](https://github.com/steelpuxnastik/SHINSANWASWITCH/tree/version1.1/shinsanwaswitch_PCB#some-nuances-of-board-assembly) for more ditails)
   - STI1: `NSI45020AT1G` (for standard and one-layered-board with LED driver board versions) or R4: 470ohm 5% 1/4W through hole (for one-layered-board with resistor and 12v power-up 20mA LED, in other case use calculation to know what resistor you need to use)
   - J1: `S5B-PH-K-S` or equivalent.
   - LED: `S2B-PH-K-S` or equivalent.